readium/ts-toolkit/navigator/docs/audio/Timeline.md

 A `Timeline` is built from a publication's reading order and table of contents.
 It is available directly on the publication and is the single source of truth for structure and position queries.

+For audiobooks, `TimelineItem.position` (book-global seconds) is populated automatically when the timeline is built — track durations come straight from the manifest, so no navigator involvement is needed.
+Internally this uses `Timeline.augment`, the same mechanism an EPUB navigator uses to populate `position`/`scroll` from a Positions List.

 ## How it is built

 **The reading order is the source of truth.** Every item in the reading order becomes exactly one top-level `TimelineItem`.
 The TOC is consulted only to enrich those items — never to introduce new top-level entries and never to impose its own hierarchy on them.